If your child has not had an asthma visit in the last year, please call (207) 784-5782 to schedule one as soon as

 Asthma Action Plans

-An Asthma Action Plan will also be documented based on the results of the testing and/or at your child’s well child visits.
+An Asthma Action Plan is documented based on the results of the testing and/or at your child’s well child visits.
 Please bring all medications including rescue inhalers and spacer devices to these visits.
 An asthma action plan is a written plan that each provider will modify to adapt to your child’s needs.
 Your child’s plan describes how to control asthma long term AND how to handle worsening asthma, or attacks.
 The plan explains when to call Pediatric Associates at (207) 784-5782 or seek emergency services.
 If your child has asthma, all of the people who care for him or her should know about the child’s asthma action plan.
 These caregivers include babysitters, workers at daycare centers, teachers at schools, and counselors at camps.
 These caretakers can help your child follow his or her action plan.

 Asthma Control Surveys

 In an effort to assess your child’s asthma and how controlled it is, the practice hands out quick surveys for child to fill out at their well child visits.

 The Childhood Asthma Control Test is a survey handed out to patients ages 4 to 11.
 It is a tool used to help providers determine if your child’s asthma symptoms are under control.
 Based on patient responses, the provider may suggest a variety of options to help better manage your child’s asthma.